JoshLore/TheCodingNetwork-Frontend/README.md

 ### To run this project in development, do the following:

-Change the .env to your preferred host/port, otherwise leave it alone.
+Change the .env to your preferred host/port and Google Client Id for social login, otherwise leave it alone.

 ```
 cd thecodingnetwork-api